Towards a unified quantum field theory of dark energy and inflation: unstable de Sitter vacuum and running vacuum: Discussion and conclusions

-In fact, the implications of these unification scenarios for the late universe have actually been repeatedly tested in the literature since more than 10 years ago.
-For example, in a number of phenomenological studies, the RVM has been successfully confronted with a large number of cosmological observations, and it has been shown to seriously compete with the corresponding global fits obtained from a $\CC$CDM description of the same data, see \cite{Sola:2015wwa,Sola:2016jky,Sola:2017znb,SolaPeracaula:2016qlq,Sola:2016zeg,SolaPeracaula:2017esw} and \cite{SolaPeracaula:2021gxi,SolaPeracaula:2023swx}.
+\jtext{While further theoretical work is, of course, necessary to verify the full consistency of these unification scenarios, their phenomenological implications for the late universe have actually been repeatedly tested in the literature since more than 10 years ago.} For example, in a number of phenomenological studies, the RVM has been successfully confronted with a large number of cosmological observations, and it has been shown to seriously compete with the corresponding global fits obtained from a $\CC$CDM description of the same data, see \cite{Sola:2015wwa,Sola:2016jky,Sola:2017znb,SolaPeracaula:2016qlq,Sola:2016zeg,SolaPeracaula:2017esw} and \cite{SolaPeracaula:2021gxi,SolaPeracaula:2023swx}.
 This fact has recently been re-validated in\,\cite{deCruzPerez:2025dni}.
 The preferred fitting values for the parameter $\nu_{\rm eff}$ fall in the ballpark of $\sim 10^{-4}-10^{-3}$.
 It is worth mentioning that these analyses also demonstrate that the $H_0$-tension and the growth tension can be significantly alleviated in some cases\,\cite{SolaPeracaula:2021gxi,SolaPeracaula:2023swx}.
 Besides, it goes without saying that the fact that the running law for the VED in the de Sitter case is formally identical to that of the RVM at low energies implies, of course, that the previous phenomenological considerations translate verbatim into the de Sitter scenario as well.

 In a deeper theoretical vein, perhaps the most noticeable property of the unified QFT models of cosmic evolution that we have put forward here is the fact that the VED running is free of the undesired quartic mass contributions $\sim m^4$ from the quantum matter fields with non-vanishing rest mass\cite{CristianJoan2020,CristianJoan2022a}.
 If these quartic terms were present in our approach, they would recreate the need for extreme fine-tuning, which is one of the most unpalatable aspects of the cosmological constant problem\cite{Weinberg89} -- see also \cite{JSPRev2022} for a devoted discussion.
 Obviously, avoiding them is another important theoretical achievement of the current framework.